My name is Michael Ring. I am the

 are then "part of the problem".

-Also, are you an "Independent" voter?
+Are you an "Independent" voter?

 Does that mean you joined the "Independent party"? or the "Independence